Core Concepts

 This page describes the three core concepts that the Tensorleap Platform utilizes: the code, the model, and the mapping.

-Together, these define everything Tensorleap needs to run explainability, validation, and debugging pipelines.
+Together, the model-code pair defines everything Tensorleap needs to run explainability, validation, and debugging pipelines.

 This page introduces each concept, how it’s represented in your local environment, and how it appears inside the Tensorleap platform.